MLA citation style

 - The list of Works Cited must be on a new page at the end of your text

 - Entries are arranged alphabetically by the author's last name or by the title if there is no author

-- Titles are italicized (not underlined) and all important words should be capitalized
+- Titles of books are italicized and titles of articles are placed in quotation marks.
+All important words should be capitalized

 - Entries are double-spaced (for the purposes of this page, single-spacing is used)